Medical Skin Care

 In this podcast, listeners will hear an ASPS member surgeon discussing the causes of gynecomastia and courses of treatment, as well as his patient, Matthew, describing how he coped with his condition before surgery and his post-surgical outlook on life.

 So you can be better prepared for your consultation, we have prepared a list of important plastic surgery questions you will want to ask your doctor before you have your surgery.
-If your consultation is with Dr. Reath, please feel free to print this out and he will be happy to go over everything with you during your visit.
+If your consultation is with Dr. Reath or Dr. Walker, please feel free to print this out and they will be happy to go over everything with you during your visit.
 Top Ten Questions to Ask your Plastic Surgeon

 Even though the majority of cosmetic surgery patients are pleased with their results, the decision to have a procedure is a big one.
 It is normal to have questions, and it’s important to answer them honestly.
 In the end, you want to be completely comfortable with your decision.
 So, are you clear about your motivations for surgery?
 Are your expectations realistic?
 Test yourself by answering these important questions.
 How to Know if You Are Ready for Plastic Surgery.